 Stop Seven – Los Angeles (5 nights)

 Rodeo drive, baby!
 Los Angeles can feel overwhelming for first-time visitors, the sprawling city can feel a little disjointed but after a day or two, you’ll soon feel at ease in the city of stars.
 With so much to fit in, you’ll need at least 5 nights to soak it all up.
 A car is essential, although if you’re not keen on driving around your RV there are plenty of Ubers so getting from A to B is quite easy.
 If you can, try and split your stay so you can enjoy different areas of the city.
+You can explore the views of the famous beaches and go on whale watching Los Angeles.
 West Hollywood is great but after a couple of nights you’ll probably want to escape to somewhere a little calmer.
 Santa Monica is a beautiful part of LA, with beachfront hotels, trendy bars, restaurants and boutiques.

 Make sure you visit: Santa Monica, Venice Beach, Melrose Avenue, Universal Studios, Griffith Observatory, Los Angeles County Museum of Art, Venice Canals, The Grove